qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 - The receiver of [single-receiver channel](https://doc.rust-lang.org/std/sync/mpsc/fn.channel.html) cannot be copied, ensuring uniqueness of receiver.
 - ......

 As previously mentioned, Rust creates obstacles for things like sharing mutable data and circular reference.
 Also Rust is harder to learn and compiles slower.

-Apart from that, there are other things that can sometimes be obstacles:
+Apart from borrow checker, there are other things that can sometimes be obstacles:

 - Unit testing can be obstacle.
 When the business logic changed, unit test need to also be adjusted, which can feel annoying, because this work won't be needed if there is no unit test.
 - Type system can be obstacle, especially in unexpressive type systems.